dlvx/dlvx.blog/_drafts/redux-session-management.markdown

 ```

 Make sure to use the one that fits your requirements.
-The good thing is that the same approaches can be used with either.
+The good thing is that the same approaches can be used with both.

-Let's now take a look at the approaches we can do to set/get data from the either kind of storage:
+Let's now take a look at the approaches we can do to set/get data from the either kind of storage while using Redux:

 ## 1. The bad approach: setting/getting the storage directly in the reducers/actions